How to Delete Wi-Fi History on a Wi-fi Router in 6 Steps

 Should you forget your password, consider resetting the router to its factory settings.

-Most routers have “admin” as the default username and “1234” as the password, but this can vary.
+Many routers have ‘admin’ as the default username and a default password such as ‘password’ or ‘1234,’ but this can vary.
 Refer to the router’s backside for any printed default credentials.

 Input your admin username and password to access the settings dashboard.